+Planned SI and environmental sampling tasks are more thoroughly discussed in the following sections.
 Field sampling procedures are detailed in Section 5.0.
 Details of the quality assurance (QA) program and sample handling procedures are detailed in Section 6.0.
-The sections below discuss the planned collection of environmental samples.

-4.4.1 Soil Sampling
+4.4.1 Permits